An Information Theory Treatment of Animal Movement Tracks: Abstract

 \section{Abstract}

-The two-dimensional track of an animal on a landscape has progressed over the past three decades from hourly to second-by-second recordings of locations.
+Position recordings of the two-dimensional tracks of animals moving over landscapes has progressed over the past three decades from hourly to second-by-second locations.
 Track segmentation methods for analyzing the behavioral information in such relocation data has lagged somewhat behind, with scales of analysis currently at the sub-hourly to minute level.
 A new approach is needed to bring segmentation analysis down to a second-by-second level.
-Here, such an approach is presented that rests heavily on concepts from Shannon's Information Theory.
+Here, a fine-scale approach is presented that rests heavily on concepts from Shannon's Information Theory.
 In this paper, we first briefly review and update concepts relating to movement path segmentation.
 We then discuss how cluster analysis can be used to organize the smallest viable statistical movement elements (StaMEs), which are $\mu$ steps long, and to code the next level of movement elements called ``words'' that are $m \mu$ steps long.
 Centroids of these word clusters are identified as canonical activity modes (CAMs).
-Unlike current segmentation schemes, the approach presented here allows us to provide entropy measures for movement paths, compute the coding efficiencies of derived StaMEs and CAMs, and assess error rates in the allocation of strings of $m$ StaMEs to CAM types.
+Unlike current behavioral change point analysis and hidden Markov model segmentation schemes, the approach presented here allows us to provide entropy measures for movement paths, compute the coding efficiencies of derived StaMEs and CAMs, and to assess error rates in the allocation of strings of $m$ StaMEs to CAM types.
 In addition our approach allows us to employ the Jensen-Shannon divergence measure to assess and compare the best choices for the various parameters (number of steps in a StaME, number of StaME types, number of StaMEs in a word, number of CAM types), as well as the best clustering methods for generating segments that can then be used to interpret and predict sequences of higher order segments.
 The theory presented here provides another tool in our toolbox for dealing with the effects of global change on the movement and redistribution of animals across altered landscapes.\\[12pt] {\bf Keywords:} Information theory, relocation data segmentation, statistical movement element (StaME), canonical activity mode (CAM), diel activity routine (DAR), Jensen-Shannon divergence, behavioral change point analysis (BCPA).